 The sociology major, a social science, encompasses the study of the development of social groups.
 Those who major in this discipline learn about society, social problems, social change, diversity, and interactions within and between social groups.
-The field of sociology covers a wide variety of topics that includes social inequality, race and ethnicity, gender studies, criminology, urban sociology and political sociology.
+The field of sociology covers a wide variety of topics that include social inequality, race and ethnicity, gender studies, criminology, urban sociology and political sociology.

-Students can earn an associate, bachelor's, master's or doctoral degree in sociology.
+Students can earn an associate, bachelor's, master's, or doctoral degree in sociology.
 Associate degree programs are intended for those who plan to transfer to bachelor's degree programs.
 While there are a variety of alternative career choices available to those who have a bachelor's degree in sociology, some which require earning an advanced degree in another area, if you want to work as a sociologist you will need to earn a master's degree or a PhD in sociology.
 With a doctorate degree, you can also teach in a college or university.